churichard/notabase/README.md

 ## Status

-Notabase is currently in alpha.
+Notabase is in alpha.
 It is under active development.

 ## Features